eerimoq/romeo/README.md

 ========

 The software is written in c and uses the Simba microkernel and build framework.

+The package robomower, located in src/, contains the source code the the RoboMower.

-It can be found in the folder called 'src'.
+Unit tests are in the folder called tst/.

+The robot application is in mower/.

+The charge station application is in charging_station/.